HectorVilas/solitaire/README.md

 ## play the game:
 # https://hectorvilas.github.io/solitaire/

-## ❌✅roadmap✅❌
+## roadmap

 ### basics
 - a new object will be created with the following:
-- ❌ an array for stock
+- ✅ an array for stock
-- ❌ an array for wastepile
+- ✅ an array for wastepile
-- ❌ 4 arrays for foundations
+- ✅ 4 arrays for foundations
-- ❌ 7 arrays for tableau
+- ✅ 7 arrays for tableau

 ### cards
-- ❌ create an array with all the necessary cards (52)
+- ✅ create an array with all the necessary cards (52)
 - each card must be an object:
-- ❌ objects must contain suit, number, color, isFlipped, image url
+- ✅ objects must contain suit, number, color, isFlipped
+- ❌ image url (maybe won't be necessary)
 - ❌ 1 will be ace card and number > 10 will be a court card, in code will still be a number

 ### DOM